SoftwareDesignLab/SBOM-Plugfest/README.md

 1. `cd gui`
 2. `npm ci`
 3. `npm run ...`

-> Select the option for your use case
+> Please select the command based on your use case:

+> Launching Platform to use (backend and frontend)
+- `npm run electron-start`: Launches an electron instance of the application

+> Developer
+- `npm run windows-build`: Generates a standalone application (.exe) file and directory for deployment with the backend built and included with
 - `npm run web-start`: Runs an angular instance of the application for development purposes
 - `npm run web-build`: Generates an index.html and build folder for the angular application for web deployment
-- `npm run electron-start`: Launches an electron instance of the application
-- `npm run windows-build`: Generates a standalone application (.exe) file and directory for deployment with the backend built and included with

 Note: Upon launch, please wait at least 40 seconds before importing SBOMs so that the system is able to load properly.